High-Quality, Effective Secondary Glazing For Listed Buildings

 Older buildings are prone to mould, damp and mildew because of condensation.
 This is caused by gaps in the windows and doors, so installing secondary glazing helps to eradicate this.

 Listed building consent is required for any work which will affect the character of a listed property.
 To have work carried out without consent is a criminal offence.
 If you are the owner of a listed building, you must ensure you follow the regulations and guidelines that are put in place by the planning authorities.
-Although secondary glazing is the favoured method of improving a listed building’s window performance, it is still advised that you obtain permission before installation.

 Our Testimonials